Academic Programs / Ambler College

-- Larkin Family Scholarship: $2,000 renewable scholarship awarded annually to a student from Maryland based on financial need.
+- Larkin Family Scholarship: two $1,000 renewable scholarships awarded annually to students from Maryland based on financial need.

-- The Jane R. Martin Memorial Scholarship: awarded to three students entering their sophomore year based on academic achievement and demonstrated potential for future success in Horticulture or Landscape Architecture.
+- The Jane R. Martin Memorial Scholarship: seven $500 scholarships awarded to students entering their sophomore year based on academic achievement and demonstrated potential for future success in Horticulture or Landscape Architecture.

-- Solomon Scholarship for Academic Excellence in Landscape Architecture: recognizes a minority and/or female student in Landscape Architecture who demonstrates high academic achievement and financial need.
+- Solomon Scholarship for Academic Excellence in Landscape Architecture: $4,000 scholarship which recognizes a minority and/or female student in Landscape Architecture who demonstrates high academic achievement and financial need.

 - Lenora Friesleben Vaughan Scholarship: $500 scholarship awarded annually to a student entering the sophomore year, based on academic performance and financial need.